hannahpatellis/prolific/README.md

 ## Databases

-- Prolific currently is designed to use a single MySQL database with three tables:
+- Prolific currently is designed to use a single MySQL database with four tables:
   - `pieces` where each row is an individual work of art
   - `registry` where each row is a "registry entry" for upcoming features like the guest gallery
   - `users` where each row is a username/password for logging into PROlific